matfantinel/fantinel.dev/cms/articles/2022-08-01-review-elden-ring.md

 ![Screenshot of Elden Ring.
 It's taken from the top of a cliff, showing a beautiful landscape.
 To the left, many rocky mountains and a golden tree.
 To the center, a huge lake covered in mist, and a castle sitting on top of a cliff farther back.
 To the right, more rocky cliffs with trees and another golden tree.](/posts/review-elden-ring/liurnia.jpg)

-///The world is fully realized, and there are rewards in every corner./// However, it's not the best part of the game.
+==The world is fully realized, and there are rewards in every corner.== However, it's not the best part of the game.

 In some parts of the world are places called Legacy Dungeons - they're areas that work just like the older games (like Dark Souls or Bloodborne) did: smaller, more linear areas, with great level design and that offer a more curated, if limited, experience.
 Those are still the best parts of the game, not its open world.
 I really hope they continue to be a thing in future games.